 A free and open-source software, Vim has been designed in such a way that it can be used both as a standalone application in a GUI or as a common-line interface.
 It was first released in the year 1991 and is relevant even today due to strong developer support and constant upgrades.
 Though it is quite wholesome by default, you can further choose Plugins to access additional features and make full use of its potential.

 This is one of the most popular text editors for beginners.
-This is a windows-exclusive software which is free and has its own online community, where many budding coders come together to solve each other’s queries.
+This is a windows-exclusive software that is free and has its own online community, where many budding coders come together to solve each other’s queries.
 It offers all the basic features like syntax highlighting, word completion, zoom in and out, and code completion.
 It is a classic in itself and is useful even today.

 The Bottom Line